Awards Program

 Lifetime Achievement Award

-This award was created to honor and recognize an outstanding CANIBD member who has made significant contributions to the field of Inflammatory Bowel Disease (IBD) management, education, and advocacy throughout their career.
+This award was created to honour and recognize an outstanding CANIBD member who has made significant contributions to the field of Inflammatory Bowel Disease (IBD) management, education, and advocacy throughout their career.

 Criteria: